luzpaz/med/doc/dev/sphinx/fr/medcalc-userguide-api.rst

 ----------------------------------------

 :objectives: Make the projection of a field from a source mesh to a
-             target meshe.
+             target mesh.
 The source mesh and the target mesh are two different mesh of the same geometry.

 The input data of this use case are: